docsforadobe/illustrator-scripting-guide/docs/jsobjref/TextFrameItem.md

 **Description**

 The basic art item for displaying text.
 From the user interface, this is text created with the Text tool.
 There are three types of text art in Illustrator: point text, path text, and area text.
-The type is indicated by the text frame’s [kind](#textframeitem-kind) property.
+The type is indicated by the text frame's [kind](#textframeitem-kind) property.

 When you create a text frame, you also create a [Story](Story.md#jsobjref-story) object.
 However, threading text frames combines the frames into a single story object.
 To thread frames, use the [nextFrame](#textframeitem-nextframe) or [previousFrame](#textframeitem-previousframe) property.